 (b) would, on balance, be contrary to the public interest.

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (2) Matter that appears in an internal manual of an agency is not exempt matter under subclause (1).

 (3) Matter that is merely factual or statistical is not exempt matter under subclause (1).